Abdominal or pelvic radiotherapy side effects: pain

 The pain in this case can be quite bad.
 It usually gets worse if you move around or do exercise and gets better when you sit still or rest.
 This type of pain normally goes away overnight.
-It does not stop you from sleeping well.
-Your doctor may ask you to have X-rays, a CT scan or an MRI scan (or a combination of these) to see if there are any fractures in the pelvic bones.
+It doesn't stop you from sleeping well.
+Your doctor might ask you to have X-rays, a CT scan or an MRI scan (or a combination of these) to see if there are any fractures in the pelvic bones.

-If there is a high risk of fracture your doctor may recommend a hip replacement or surgery to strengthen the bone.
-Your doctor will ask you to see an orthopaedic surgeon (a specialist in bone disease and repair).
+If there is a high risk of fracture your doctor might recommend a hip replacement or surgery to strengthen the bone.
+They will ask you to see an orthopaedic surgeon (a specialist in bone disease and repair).
 Surgery for a hip replacement means a stay of about a week in hospital, as well as several weeks recovery time afterwards.

 Pain can also be caused if the cancer has come back.
 This is what many people who get pain after radiotherapy worry about most.
 You can talk to your doctor about the chance of your cancer coming back.

 If the pain is caused by cancer, it may be there constantly, but for some people it comes and goes.
 It tends not to go away when you rest.
 Or it might get worse when you exercise or move around.
 The pain may also be there at night and keep you awake.
 The pain might not be very bad and may go away if you take mild painkillers.

 However, if you have this type of pain, your doctor should examine you.
 The doctor should arrange for you to have X-rays, a CT scan or an MRI scan or a combination of these to find the cause.

 Find out about

 For general information and support